 Earlier this year I did a binge of Matthew Vaughn’s movies, and my main takeaway is that I am not a Matthew Vaughn fan.
 I don’t mind his action sequences, which are playfully artificial and colorful, often hyper-violent but in a silly, paint-splatter, balletic motion sort of way.
-But his cynical and sophomoric writing, plus his total abandonment of tonal coherence, are deeply grating.
+But his cynical and sophomoric writing, plus his total abandonment of tonal coherence, us deeply grating.

 Here is my personal ranking of his eight films to date, with links to the full reviews and my “Is It Good?” rating.